MEGA65/mega65-core/doc/using.md

 * ```user.bit``` -- bitstream to load on the USBstick when FPGA is powered ON.

-## Debugger
+## Serial Monitor
+The monitor can be used to gain a closer look at what the CPU (and other parts of the design) are doing.
+If you are familiar with a debugger or machine-code-monitor, then the Serial Monitor will be familiar to you.
+The monitor allows a user to interface within a serial port program on a PC, to the internals of the FPGA.
+Refer to the [monitor](./monitor.md) page for detailled instructions on how to use it.

-With the MEGA65 running in either c65/c64 mode:
+Basically, with the MEGA65 running in either c65/c64 mode:

 1. connect USB cable between PROG/UART header of the FPGA-board and a USB port of the PC.
 1. the PC should detect that there is a USB-device on the FPGA-end of the cable.